How to become a dentist

 At the state level, we simply sort the states from fastest growing to slowest within the particular career, or 1st to 50th.

-Last five years employment and salary
+5-year employment and salary trends

 We utilize historic annual BLS salary and total employment statistics to create a trend line which illustrates the job market over time for a particular career.